 - Take the garlic out and increase the flame.

 - Add the drained rice to the pot and stir very gently to mix every thing together.
 Check for the salt at this stage.
 Salt should be on higher side as rice will absorb the salt during cooking.

 - Once you see all the water has evaporated, sprinkle the ginger on top and lower the heat to the lowest setting. cover with a tight fitting lid and let the rice steam for at least 15-20 minutes.

-- Once you see steam escaping from the edges of the lid, turn the heat off and using very gentle hands fluff the rice using a fork.
+- Once you see steam escaping from the edges of the lid, turn the heat off.
+Let sit for 10 mins before removing the lid.
+Using very gentle hands fluff the rice with a fork.

 In step 3, you can add the whole spices tied in a muslin cloth for easy removal.
 I like to see my whole spices in the rice so I did not use the muslin cloth. or

 In step 6 before adding the rice, you can strain the broth to remove the whole spices.